 Comparing Industry Sectors

-The following pie chart shows the industry sectors that reported the most disposal or other releases for 2018.
+The following pie chart shows the industry sectors that reported the most releases for 2019.

-This pie chart shows that 4 of the 29 TRI reporting sectors reported 79% of the quantities of TRI chemicals disposed of or otherwise released: metal mining (47%), chemical manufacturing (14%), electric utilities (9%), and primary metals (9%).
+This pie chart shows that 4 of the 29 TRI sectors accounted for 77% of the quantities of TRI chemicals disposed of or otherwise released: metal mining (44%), chemical manufacturing (15%), primary metals (10%), and electric utilities (8%).

 For more details on how the amounts and proportions of TRI chemicals managed as waste have changed over time, see the production-related waste managed by industry trend graph.

 As with any dataset, there are several factors to consider when using the TRI data.
-Key factors associated with data presented are summarized in the Introduction.
+Key factors associated with data used in the National Analysis are summarized in the Introduction.
 For more information see Factors to Consider When Using Toxics Release Inventory Data.
-Also note that the list of TRI chemicals has changed over the years.
-For comparability, trend graphs include only those chemicals that were reportable for all years presented.
-Figures that focus only on the year 2018 include all chemicals reportable for 2018, therefore, values for a 2018-only analysis may differ slightly from results for 2018 in a trend analysis.

 This page was published in January 2021 and uses the 2019 TRI National Analysis dataset made public in TRI Explorer in October 2020.